Winter Sangria Perfect for Christmas

 Colleen Kennedy is the author of 3 cookbooks and has appeared on QVC and other shows inspiring home cooks of all levels.
 She has a successful TikTok channel (@Colleen'sCooking).
 Colleen lives in Pennsylvania with her husband and kids, she started this food blog in 2009.

 Winter Sangria recipe is a great holiday drink recipe and food gift too.
 Also called Christmas Sangria, this is tasty all winter long!
-SHown in 2 glasses garnished with cranberries, satsumas rosemary sprigs and cinnamon stics.
+SHown in 2 glasses garnished with cranberries, satsumas rosemary sprigs and cinnamon sticks.

 Winter Sangria